Protect Everything

 Hydrophobic surface: Water beads and sheets off the paint, carrying dirt and contaminants with it.
 Washing becomes significantly faster and easier.

-UV protection: Shields paint from oxidation and fading caused by sun exposure, particularly relevant in the Pacific Northwest, where summer UV can be intense even on overcast days.
+UV protection: Ceramic coating shields paint from oxidation and fading caused by sun exposure.
+This matters in the Pacific Northwest: summer UV can be intense even on overcast days, and many drivers underestimate it because of cloud cover.

-Chemical resistance: Defends against bird droppings, tree sap, acid rain, bug splatter, and road salt – all common hazards for drivers in the Puyallup and Tacoma area.
+Chemical resistance: Ceramic coating defends against bird droppings, tree sap, acid rain, bug splatter, and road salt, all common hazards for drivers in the Puyallup and Tacoma area.

-Enhanced gloss: Creates a deep, mirror-like finish that makes paint colors appear richer and more vibrant.
+Enhanced gloss: The coating creates a deep, mirror-like finish that makes paint colors appear richer and more vibrant.

-Minor scratch resistance: Provides a harder surface that resists light swirl marks and micro-scratches from washing, though it will not prevent rock chips or deeper scratches.
+Minor scratch resistance: Ceramic coating produces a harder surface that resists light swirl marks and micro-scratches from washing, though it will not prevent rock chips or deeper scratches.

 car with window tint law